SoftUni-Internal/interactive-content/EN/00-Unit-Testing/02-Unit-Testing-With-Mocha-And-Chai.md

 Mocha tests run serially, allowing for flexible and accurate reporting while mapping uncaught exceptions to the correct test cases.

-It provides common testing functions including `it`, `describe`, and the main function that runs tests.
+It provides common testing functions including, `it`, `describe` and, the main function that runs tests.

 Mocha is usually used together with **Chai**.

-For more information here is a [link](https://mochajs.org/) to the developer's web page.
+For more information, here is a [link](https://mochajs.org/) to the developer's web page.

 ```js
 describe("title", function () {